safakgur/guard/docs/design-decisions.md

-of C# but it is somewhat acceptable because a) there is no other way that provides this level of readability with so little performance impact and b) as far as the binary compatibility is concerned, people can use Guard with C# 7.2 and still be able to target down to .NET Framework 3.5 or .NET Standard 1.0.
+of C# but it is somewhat acceptable because a) there is no other way that provides this level of readability with so little performance impact and b) as far as the binary compatibility is concerned, people can use Guard with C# 7.2 and still be able to target down to .NET Standard 1.0.

 A compile-time symbol to toggle byref arguments/returns may be added in the future, so a version that doesn't take advantage of the new features can be